guilhemmarchand/trackme/docs/rest_api_reference.rst

 mh_collection / Get full Metric Hosts collection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**This endpoint retrieves the entire metric hosts collection and renders as a JSON array, its requires a GET call with no data required:**
+**This endpoint retrieves the entire metric hosts collection and renders as a JSON array, it requires a GET call with no data required:**

 ::